mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 (it has not sense since this games will be slow in any case).

 Said that, with a low end device, use at your own risk.
 I suggest you use MAME4all (0.37b5) instead.
-Remember that games that can be emulated on both MAME4droid versions will run much faster on MAME4all (0.37b5) than on MAME4droid (0.139u1), and will drain less battery.

 This version emulates over 8000 different romsets.